Infrastructure

 The successful contractor will build a footbridge at the Kenyatta National Hospital gate, another at the Coptic Church, and a third skywalk at the Kenya Science Technical College.

-The project is expected to be completed in 18 months at a cost of Sh241 million.
+The project is expected to be completed in 18 months for Sh241 million.

 RELATED: Spanish Firm to Build Sh3bn Interchange on Ngong Road

-In the tender notice, Kura had indicated that the footbridges will include a concrete ramp, a staircase, and a 28-metre superstructure with a concrete flat base.
+In the tender notice, Kura had indicated that the footbridges would include a concrete ramp, a staircase, and a 28-metre superstructure with a concrete flat base.

-Unlike phase three of the Ngong Road dualling project, which involves construction of footbridges on the busy road, phase 1 and 2 did not include the erection of skywalks.
+Unlike phase three of the Ngong Road dualling project, which involves the construction of footbridges on the busy road, phases 1 and 2 did not include the erection of skywalks.

 World Kaihatsu Kogyo Company Ltd., a Japanese firm, undertook works on phase one of the project – spanning 2.5 kilometres between the Kenya National Library and Prestige Plaza.
-The segment was completed in December 2017 at a cost of Sh1.3 billion.
+The segment was completed in December 2017 for Sh1.3 billion.

 The second phase of the project, also by the Japanese company, stretched from Prestige Plaza to Dagoreti Corner – a distance of 4 kilometres.
-It was completed in April 2019 at a cost of Sh2.3 billion.
+It was completed in April 2019 for Sh2.3 billion.

 The first two phases of the project were financed through a grant from the government of Japan.
 It was for this reason that a Japanese company was hired to do the job.